katma889/CRW-assembly-pipeline/README.md

 ## Sitona obsoletus-whole genome assembly-pipeline

-The repository contains all the scripts that I used for the assembling the genome of the clover root weevil( Sitona obsoletus) using the data from a combination of long read nanopore, 10x genomics and Illumina sequencing technology.
+The repository contains all the scripts that I used for assembling the genome of the clover root weevil( Sitona obsoletus) using data from a combination of long read nanopore, 10x genomics and Illumina sequencing technology.
 The long read assembly from nanopore MinION was used as a primary assembly which is then sccafolded and gap closed using short reads Illumina and 10x linked reads.

-4 flow cell runs with 4 different individual and the data from all 4 runs were combined and basecalled with the guppy 5 version.
+Schematic representation of my assembly piopeline is given below;

 ![plot](./assembly_pipeline.png)